grafbase/grafbase/examples/tracing/README.md

 # Grafbase tracing example

-This example showcases how to configure tracing when running the CLI.
+This example showcases how to configure tracing when using `grafbase federated-dev`.

 ## Overview